arzaman/smartPID/Manual/README.md

 FW upgrade and reset to factory

 Application manual
-provide instruction for the application usage and configuration Smart home-brewing app
+provide instruction for the application usage and configuration:
-Smart thermostat
+Smart home-brewing app and Smart thermostat